Virgin Media TV deals review

 Anyone taking a TV package automatically gets TV Anywhere, which enables them to watch a selection - note, not all - of the channels in their TV package live on compatible devices wherever they can access broadband or wi-fi.

 |TV bundle||Channels available on TV||...and via TV Anywhere|

 |Full House TV||230+||100+|

 Courtesy of the Virgin TV Anywhere App it's now also possible for subscribers to watch content via their mobile phones and tablets.
-Although again this service is restricted to customers of Mix TV and above, meaning Player TV subscribers miss out again.
+Even subscribers to Player TV can now access over 30 channels via TV Anywhere, which hasn't always been the case.

 Virgin also note that the app is only accessible to selected iOS and Android devices, namely those that have sufficient streaming capabilities.

 Whichever package viewers take, there are extras like Sky Cinema, sports coverage from Sky, BT and ESPN and more - plus further on demand content via a Tivo-boosted Netflix subscription.